 Supply: Assist other volunteers in finding necessary supplies.
 A fairly good understanding of dental supplies and related dental terminology is needed.

-Dental equipment tech: Help set up dental equipment on Thursday, maintain it throughout the clinic on Friday and Saturday and assist with tear down Saturday and Sunday.
+Dental equipment tech: Help set up dental equipment on Thursday, maintain it throughout the clinic on Friday and Saturday and assist with tear down Saturday.

 Hygiene support: Help make chairs available in the hygiene department by wiping down, running instruments to sterilization and gathering needed supplies.